Welcome to the University of Minnesota Libraries

 You also need to set up Duo Authentication to get access to things like your UMN email and to use many of the research tools on the U Library website.
 The IT Technology online help can answer questions on this.

-Tip: If you are unable to initiate your account you can find scholarly articles with Academic Search Premier, find background information on your topic with Encyclopedia Britannica Academic Edition and find Pro/Con on current issues with Points of View Reference Center.
+Tip: If you are unable to initiate your account you can find scholarly articles with Academic Search Premier, find background information on your topic with Encyclopedia Britannica Academic Edition and find Pro/Con arguments on current issues with Points of View Reference Center.

 Getting Started: Exploring a topic